ThorAblestar/Random_Commands/README.md

 # Version
 1.0-SNAPSHOT

+# How to use
+Place the full build in [main/target] titled "Random_Commands-[Version]" into your servers Plugin folder

 # Permissions
 bPermissions.RanCom.EC (allows the user to open their enderchest) bPermissions.RanCom.ShowHide (allows the user to hide or show other players)